nualagr/dargan-health-foods/TESTING.md

 <br>

-Breadcrumbs links allow users to jump to the related topic page or the main Blog page directly from a BlogPost.
+Breadcrumbs links allow users to jump to the related topic page or the main 'Blog' page directly from a BlogPost.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-blog-breadcrumbs-navigation-desktop-device.png "Screenshot of the Blog breadcrumbs navigation on a desktop device.")